shellscape/webpack-manifest-plugin/README.md

 ```

+## Notes

+- If using this plugin with `webpack-clean` and `webpack-dev-server`, please review [this issue](https://github.com/shellscape/webpack-manifest-plugin/issues/267).

 ## Attiribution

 Special thanks to [Dane Thurber](https://github.com/danethurber), the original author of this plugin, without whom this plugin would not exist.